PhD Candidate in Precambrian Tectonics/Geochemistry/Ore Geology

 Information for applicants for positions at UiT, supplementary regulations for appointment to PhD and regulations concerning terms and conditions of employment for posts of PhD is found at the university’s website.

-Personal data given in an application or CV will be processed in accordance with the Act relating to the processing of personal data (the Personal Data Act).
-In accordance with Section 25 subsection 2 of the Freedom of Information Act, the applicant may request not to be registered on the public list of applicants.
-However, the University may nevertheless decide that the name of the applicant will be made public.
-The applicant will receive advance notification in the event of such publication.
+We process personal data given in an application or CV in accordance with the Personal Data Act.
+You may request to not be registered on the public list of applicants, but the University may decide that your name will be made public.
+You will receive advance notification in the event of such publication.

 - ArbeidsgiverUiT Norges arktiske universitet